vickJo/Square_Friends/README.md

 - Mobile Responsiveness
 - Codacy integrated into the application's repository

-# Live Url
+## Live Url

-This application is hosted on Netlify at [https://squarefriends.netlify.app/]
+This application is hosted on Netlify and can be accessed [https://squarefriends.netlify.app/](here)